testcontainers/testcontainers-go/docs/features/common_functional_options.md

 #### WithEnv

-- Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>
+- Since testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go/releases/tag/v0.29.0"><span class="tc-version">:material-tag: v0.29.0</span></a>

 If you need to either pass additional environment variables to a container or override them, you can use `testcontainers.WithEnv` for example: